mavlink/mavlink-devguide/en/services/camera.md

 ### Camera Identification {#camera_identification}

-The camera identification operation determines what cameras are available/exist (this is carried out before all other operations).
+The camera identification operation identifies all the available cameras and determines their capablities.

+> **Tip** Camera identification must be carried out before all other operations!

-The first time a heartbeat is received from a camera component the GCS will send the camera a [MAV_CMD_REQUEST_CAMERA_INFORMATION](../messages/common.md#MAV_CMD_REQUEST_CAMERA_INFORMATION) message.
+The first time a heartbeat is received from a new camera component, the GCS will send it a [MAV_CMD_REQUEST_CAMERA_INFORMATION](../messages/common.md#MAV_CMD_REQUEST_CAMERA_INFORMATION) message.
-The camera component will then respond with the a [COMMAND_ACK](../messages/common.md#COMMAND_ACK) message containing a result.
+The camera will then respond with the a [COMMAND_ACK](../messages/common.md#COMMAND_ACK) message containing a result.
 On success (result is [MAV_RESULT_ACCEPTED](../messages/common.md#MAV_RESULT_ACCEPTED)) the camera component must then send a [CAMERA_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.

 {% mermaid %}